yx940702/SidewalkAnalysisCOVID19/README.md

 **Research Question**

 The goal of this plugin is to allow users to use an unmodified Rhino model from New York City’s Department of City Planning to evaluate sidewalk segments social distancing.
-Instead of providing an extremely accurate statistical model to estimate pedestrian traffic, the goal of this plugin is to provide a prototype with a reasonable approximation model, which the approximation model could be switched out easily upon further studies.
+Instead of providing an extremely accurate statistical model to estimate pedestrian traffic, the goal of this plugin is to provide a prototype with a reasonable approximation model, which could be switched out easily upon further studies.

 There are several 3 intertwined core problems to solve: giving the model a data structure, estimating pedestrian count, and evaluating sidewalk segments.
 Answering these three problems provided the structure of the 3 components in this plugin.